Role Detection in Bicycle-Sharing Networks Using Multilayer Stochastic Block Models: Results on Bicycle-Sharing Networks

-Our model does not yield ``home" and ``work'' labels for each block on its own, so we use the time-dependent block-to-block parameter estimates $\hat{\omega}_{ght}$ to assign these labels.
-We assign the labels heuristically under the assumption that the ``home" block is the origin of many trips to the work block in the morning and the ``work" block is the origin of many trips to the home block in the evening.
+Our model does not yield `home' and `work' labels for each block on its own, so we use the time-dependent block-connectivity parameter estimates $\hat{\omega}_{ght}$ to assign these labels.
+We assign the labels heuristically under the assumption that the `home' block is the origin of many trips to the work block in the morning and the `work' block is the origin of many trips to the home block in the evening.
 Figure \ref{fig:la_omega}, which shows $\hat{\omega}_{ght}$ for each possible value of $g$ and $h$, with the hour $t$ on the horizontal axis, supports our labeling.
-Based on our labeling, we observe a clear peak in home-to-work traffic in the mornings and work-to-home traffic in the evenings.
-We make similar ``home" and ``work" assignments for San Francisco and New York City.
-In Los Angeles, the traffic in the work block peaks in the middle of the day.
-This perhaps represents lunchtime errands, leisure activity, or tourist activity, as there are many tourist attractions in the downtown area.
-The traffic in the home block has a mild evening peak and has by far the least activity overall.
+Given our labeling, we observe a clear peak in home-to-work traffic in the mornings and work-to-home traffic in the evenings.
+We make similar `home' and `work' assignments for San Francisco and New York City.
+In Los Angeles, the traffic within the work block peaks in the middle of the day.
+This may represent lunchtime errands, leisure activity, or tourist activity, as there are many tourist attractions in the downtown area.
+The traffic within the home block has a mild evening peak and has the least activity overall among the block pairs.

 To further validate our block labels, we use the zoning map for downtown Los Angeles from the Los Angeles Department of City Planning \cite{la_zoning}.\footnote{Permission for use of these proprietary data is granted by the City of Los Angeles Department of City Planning.
 Copyright $\copyright$ 2015 City of Los Angeles.
 All Rights Reserved.} Zoning ordinances determine the allowable uses of city land.
-They distinguish land that is available for commercial uses, industrial uses, residential uses, park districts, and others.
-In the background of Figure \ref{fig:LA_Zoning}, we show a simplified version of the underlying zoning map (with a grouping of similar designations).
+They distinguish land that is available for commercial uses, industrial uses, residential uses, park districts, and other uses.
+In the background of Figure \ref{fig:LA_Zoning}, we show a simplified version of the underlying zoning map; in this map, we have grouped similar designations).
 The industrial areas house a mixture of manufacturing and commercial uses.
 Public facilities include government buildings, public schools, parking under freeways, and police and fire stations \cite{la_zoning_dict}.
-In downtown Los Angeles, manufacturing and industrial areas are split cleanly from residential areas, whereas commercial and residential areas are intermixed across the bicycle-sharing system's coverage area.
+In downtown Los Angeles, manufacturing and industrial areas are split cleanly from residential areas, whereas residential and commercial areas are intermixed across the bicycle-sharing system's coverage area.